NamesMT/starter-monorepo/README.md

 ### Develop

-If you just want a quick check out, without having to set up anything, you can use `pnpm run dev:noConvex`, this will skips `backend-convex` and which is the only component that have initial set ups, though this of course means related features are disabled.
+If you just want a quick check out, without having to set up anything, you can use `pnpm run dev:noConvex`, this will skips `backend-convex`, which is the only component that have initial set ups, though, this of course means related features are disabled (AI Chat).

 To develop all apps and packages, run the following command:
 `pnpm run dev`

 For local development environment variables / secrets, create a copy of `.env.dev` to `.env.dev.local`.

-#### Wrangler / Cloudflare Workers
+#### Wrangler / Cloudflare Workers (Local dev via workerd)

 Guide to setup local development for Cloudflare `workerd` runtime testing:
 * (Optional) Run the convex dev server if you use convex.